mam-bar/Gluco/README.md

 First run the Catalogue,
 Then GlucoSubscriberInflux,
 Then TBotAdaptor,
-Then Main (which batch runs the python file GlucoSensNPubNRest)
+Then main (which batch runs the python file GlucoSensNPubNRest)

+The telegram bot is accessible from @HealthInsulinBot.
+The authentication credintials are specified in main.py.
+The also can be accessed from catalogue in "patients".